barbagroup/CFDPython/README.md

 The module was part of a course taught by [Prof. Lorena Barba](http://lorenabarba.com) between 2009 and 2013 in the Mechanical Engineering department at Boston University (Prof. Barba since moved to the George Washington University).

 The module assumes only basic programming knowledge (in any language) and some foundation in partial differential equations and fluid mechanics.
 The "steps" were inspired by ideas of Dr. Rio Yokota, who was a post-doc in Prof. Barba's lab until 2011, and the lessons were refined by Prof. Barba and her students over several semesters teaching the CFD course.
-These notebooks were developed in 2013 to teach an intensive course in Mendoza, Argentina.
+This set of Jupyter notebooks was developed in 2013 to teach an intensive course in Mendoza, Argentina.

 Guiding students through these steps (without skipping any!), they learn many valuable lessons.
 The incremental nature of the exercises means they get a sense of achievement at the end of each assignment, and they feel they are learning with low effort.
 As they progress, they naturally practice code re-use and they incrementally learn programming and plotting techniques.
 As they analyze their results, they learn about numerical diffusion, accuracy and convergence.
-In about four weeks, they become moderately proficient programmers and are motivated to start discussing more theoretical matters.
+In about four weeks of a regularly scheduled course, they become moderately proficient programmers and are motivated to start discussing more theoretical matters.

+## How to use this module

+In a regular-session university course, students can complete the **CFD Python** lessons in 4 to 5 weeks.
+As an intensive tutorial, the module can be completed in two or three full days, depending on the learner's prior experience.
+The lessons can also be used for self study.
+In all cases, learners should follow along the worked examples in each lesson by re-typing the code in a fresh Jupyter notebook, maybe taking original notes as they try things out.

 Lessons
 -------
 Steps 1–4 are in one spatial dimension.
 Steps 5–10 are in two dimensions (2D).
 Steps 11–12 solve the Navier-Stokes equation in 2D.
-Three "bonus" notebooks cover the CFL condition, array operations with NumPy, and defining functions in Python.
+Three "bonus" notebooks cover the CFL condition for numerical stability, array operations with NumPy, and defining functions in Python.

 * [Quick Python Intro](http://nbviewer.ipython.org/urls/github.com/barbagroup/CFDPython/blob/master/lessons/00_Quick_Python_Intro.ipynb)
 —For Python novices, this lesson introduces the numerical libraries (NumPy and Matplotlib), Python variables, use of whitespace, and slicing arrays.